PEtab-dev/petab_sciml/doc/introduction.rst

 Highlights
 ----------

-Extending the `PEtab format <https://petab.readthedocs.io/>`_ for mechanistic models, PEtab SciML provides an accessible, reproducible way to specify SciML training problems across diverse scenarios, in a format directly importable by downstream tools.
+Extending the `PEtab format <https://petab.readthedocs.io/>`_ for mechanistic ODE models, PEtab SciML provides a human readable, reproducible way to specify SciML training problems across diverse scenarios, in a format directly importable by downstream tools.
 The main aspects enabling this are: